GanonUchiha/Discord-Forum-Practice/README.md

     BOT_ID = "Your Bot ID"
     BOT_TOKEN = "Your Bot Token"
     ```
-    For more information, please refer to the [Discord Developer Portal](https://discord.com/developers/applications).
+    For more information, please refer to [Discord Developer Portal](https://discord.com/developers/applications).
     Do not share your bot token to anyone.
 1. Run `python src/bot_main.py` in your command prompt, and you should see the login information showing up in the command prompt.
 1. Every time you create new slash commands or modify them, you have to use `!sync` command in Discord for the new configuations to take effect.

+## Commands

 ## Environment